oTwoWin/Labo_HTTP_1/README.md

 - Static HTTP server with apache httpd (apache-php-image)
 - Dynamic HTTP server with express.js (express-image)
 - Reverse proxy with apache (static configuration) (reverse-proxy-apache)
-- AJAX requests with JQuery (folder name)
-- Dynamic reverse proxy configuration (folder name)

-Each folder has a README file explaining the steps to run the server and the configuration files.